• Skip to primary navigation

 The campground itself sits among shore pines and is just a short walk to the ocean beach.
 With the ocean on one side, the bay on the other side, and a forest in between, there is no shortage of things to do.
 Kayaking, crabbing, fishing, clamming, biking, and walking on the beach are popular activities.

 The park is clean and well-maintained, with spacious campsites.
 Nehalem Bay is close to Tillamook State Forest, many other gorgeous Oregon beaches, and the seaside towns of Seaside, Oceanside, and Bay City.
+We enjoyed our stay here so much, we're heading back in 2024!

 Our Indian Motorcycle parked on the Oregon Coast near Nehalem Bay State Park.